TV advertising is being impacted by video-on-demand and streaming services.

 What is consensual advertising?

-Consensual advertising is promoting and receiving advertising messages only with the company’s and us humans’ consent.
+Consensual advertising promotes and receives advertising messages only with the consent of the company and us humans.
 This means you only get messages you say you want.
-This means companies don’t track and target you to serve you ads.
+This means companies don’t track and target you to serve your ads.